swiss-seismological-service/scrtdd/doc/templates/index.rst

 Installation from binaries
 --------------------------

-You can find compiled version of this module at https://data.gempa.de/packages/Public/.
-The installation file is a compressed tar archive containing the binary distribution of this module, which can be extracted in your SeisComP installation folder and used right after.
+Compiled versions of this module can be found at https://data.gempa.de/packages/Public/.
+The installation files are compressed tar archives containing the binary distribution of this module.
+These can be extracted into your SeisComP installation folder and used immediately.

 Installation from source code
 -----------------------------

-The development page of the rtDD project can be found at https://github.com/swiss-seismological-service/scrtdd.
-There you can find instructions for the compilation of the software.
+The development page for the rtDD project is located at https://github.com/swiss-seismological-service/scrtdd.
+This page provides instructions on how to compile the software from source.

 About